thacuber2a03/txt/README.md

 you must make a 'Game' class with a `new` constructor and an `update` method that must also take in a parameter for the delta time.

-all of txt's behavior is within the `TXT` foreign class and all window position/size related methods are measured in cells
+all of txt's behavior is within the `TXT` foreign class

 ### window methods

+note: all window position/size related methods are measured in cells

 | method | description |
 | :-: | :-: |